 Course Title PHOTOGRAPHY I

-Course Code CVC 103
+Course Code FDI 103

-Course Type Required
+Course Type Compulsory

-Level Bachelor
+Level Bachelor 1st Year / 1st Semester Christiana Constantinou, Nicolas Lambouris

-Year / Semester 1 st Year / 1 st Semester
+Year / Semester

-Teacher's Name Christiana Constantinou, Nicolas Lambouris
+Teacher's Name

-ECTS 5 Lectures / week Laboratories / week 3
+ECTS 5 Lectures / we eek Laboratories / week 3

-Course Purpose The course introduces students to the basic technical and aesthetic skills of photography.
-The course focuses on three main areas: (a) the fundamental technical functions and skills in using an SLR/DSLR camera, aperture, depth of field, shutter speed, lenses, film sensitivity, basic lighting techniques, artificial (studio flash and continuous lighting) vs. natural light. (b) Visual Principles in photography such as composition, color, contrast, movement etc. and (c) An introduction to the History of Photography and the use of the medium as a complex artistic and communication tool.
+Course Purpose Purpose The course introduces students to the basic technical and aesthetic skills photography.
+The course focuses on three main areas: (a) the fundament technical functions and skills in using an SLR/DSLR camera, apertudent of field, shutter speed, lenses, film sensitivity, basic light techniques, artificial (studio flash and continuous lighting) vs. natural light (b) Visual Principles in photography such as composition, color, contra movement etc. and (c) An introduction to the History of Photography at the use of the medium as a complex artistic and communication tool. indamental, aperture, sic lighting tural light. r, contrast, graphy and

 Learning Outcomes Upon completion of the course students should be able to: Exhibit a solid understanding of the photographic vocabulary and photographic equipment Identify the main parts and functions of the camera Comprehend and employ the camera's functions and controls in producing a technically satisfactory photograph Describe the various lighting equipment, lighting techniques and lighting situations utilized in photography Develop the ability to operate and experiment with the camera on different locations (photographic studio, indoor/ outdoor conditions).
+Outline the various photographic genres and photographic techniques Analyse and discuss the main visual principles of a photographic image.
+Participate in discussions and analysis of the photographic image.
+Identify the various approaches used in the analysis of the photographic image.
+Produce a photographic portfolio/photographic exercises based on the photographic assignments

-- Outline the various photographic genres and photographic techniques - Analyse and discuss the main visual principles of a photographic image - Participate in discussions and analysis of the photographic image. - Identify the various approaches used in the analysis of the photographic image. - Produce a photographic portfolio/photographic exercise based on the photographic assignments
+Prerequisites None Cored quisites None